50-State Comparison: Pardon Policy & Practice

 KYGovernor decides, parole board may be consulted.
 Ky.
 Const. § 77.
 Governor may also restore rights of citizenship, office.
 Id. §§ 145, 150.
 Governor reports to legislature reasons for each grant.
 Id. § 77.No public hearing.
 Pardon applications sent directly to the governor with reasons for seeking relief and letters of recommendation.
 Simplified ROR process administered by DOC.
 Ky.
 Rev. Stat.
 Ann. § 439 et seq.For restoration of rights, expiration of sentence with no pending charges.
 For pardon 7-year waiting period.
 Federal and out-of-state offenders eligible for restoration of rights.Arnett v.
 Stumbo, 153 S.W.2d 889 (1941).Restoration of citizenship restores a person's right to vote and eligibility for jury service.
 A full pardon relieves additional legal disabilities, grounds for sealing.
 May be used as predicate.
 Ky.
 Const. § 145(1); Leonard v.
 Corrections Cabinet, 828 S.W.2d 668 (Ky.
 Ct.
 App.
 1992)Uneven: Pardons during term have been rare.
 Governor Bevin issued hundreds of pardons at the end of his term in December 2019.
 Governor A, Beshear issued executive order restoring civil rights to thousands at the beginning of his term.

 LA"Upon favorable recommendation of the Board of Pardons," the Governor may pardon "those convicted of offenses against the state."La.
 Const. art.
 IV, § 5(E)(1); La.
 Rev. Stat.
 Ann. § 15:572(A).Regular public hearings, approval by four of five board members; DA and victim notified by board, and by applicant through publication of application in newspaper.
 La.
 Const. art.
 IV, § 5(E)(2); La.
 Rev. Stat.
 Ann.
 15:572.1.Completion of sentence, plus payment of costs.
 La.
 Const. art.
 IV, § 5(E)(1); La.
 Rev. Stat.
 Ann. § 15:572(A); see Op.
 La.
 Att'y Gen. No. 04-0080 (2005).Full pardon restores to "status of innocence," conviction cannot be used to enhance punishment.
 State v.
 Riser, 30,201 (La.
 App.
 2 Cir.
 12/12/97).
 First Offender Pardon automatically restores rights after completion of sentence, is basis for expungement.
-Frequent and regular under incumbent John Bel Edwards, who pardoned 167 in his first term and also commuted some sentences.
+Frequent and regular under incumbent John Bel Edwards, who pardoned 167 in his first term and 113 in his second, and also commuted some sentences.
 His predecessor Bobby Jindal pardoned only 83 in 8 years and left unacted on hundreds of recommendations from the Board.
 Previous governors granted 331 (in 4 years) and 476 (in 8 years).
 Edwin Edwards granted over 3,000 in 16 years.

 MEGovernor decides, subject to regulation "relative to the manner of applying."
 Non-statutory advisory scheme.
 Me.
 Const. art.
 V, pt.
 1, § 11.Public hearings at regular intervals; board makes confidential recommendations to governor.
 Parole board conducts investigation.
 Applicant notifies DA, publishes notice of hearing in a newspaper 4 weeks beforehand.
 Me.
 Rev. Stat.
 Ann. tit.
 34-A, § 5210(4); tit.
 15, § 2161.5 years following completion of sentence.Relieves legal disabilities.
 Me.
 Rev. Stat.
 Ann.